CedricAOUN/CedricAOUN/README.md

 - ⚡ Fun fact: ...
 -->

-I'm a Web/Python developper with some knowledge of C# and game development with Unity.
+I'm a Web/Python developer with some knowledge of C# and game development with Unity.
 I'm mostly self-educated, but I also have certificates in Web Development at CNAM University, Paris, as well as an online python course at GRETA METEHOR.
 Programming is a passion for me therefore I can learn and adapt to most languages, technologies, and software.
 My capabilities mainly range from Python, Javascript, Wordpress, to softwares like Photoshop, Blender, and Unity.

 Professional experience: